Agneswanjiku/Caesar-Cipher/README.md

 <br>decrypt:"ydrcplmml"   key 2       decrypt: "afternoon"<br>

 <br>Setup Installation <br>
-To access my java application you need to clone my github repository
+To access my java application you need to clone my github repository.

 <br>Technology Used <br>
 To come up with the program i used the java